Enumeration Attacks: How Exposed Identifiers Enable Systematic Abuse

 • Repetitive error responses

-This function, which is available on Azion’s Marketplace, monitors request patterns and identifies suspicious variations that indicate enumeration attempts, providing real-time protection against these subtle attacks.
+This function, available on Azion Web Platform Marketplace, monitors request patterns and identifies suspicious variations that indicate enumeration attempts, providing real-time protection against these low-noise attacks.

-Replace predictable identifiers with cryptographically secure alternatives using Azion’s security functions, such as Azion JWT Function.
-It implements JSON Web Token validation at the edge, creating secure, stateless authentication that eliminates sequential ID vulnerabilities:
+Replace predictable identifiers with cryptographically secure alternatives using Azion Web Platform security functions such as Azion JWT Function.
+It implements JSON Web Token validation on a distributed architecture, enabling stateless authentication that reduces exposure from sequential IDs:

 // Example using Azion JWT function